+'''

+call WriteChild ( selected, seg, n, source );

+'''

-assigns values to a selected child solution from within a user crossover operator call WriteChild (selected, seg, n, source);
+The WriteChild call assigns values to a selected child solution from within a user crossover operator.
 The inputs to the WriteChild subroutine are as follows:

-selected is an array specifying the selected family of solutions.
-The selected array is normally passed into the user subroutine that calls is the segment to which the elements are to be written.
+is an array specifying the selected family of solutions.
+The seselected lected array is normally passed into the user subroutine that calls is the segment to which the elements are to be written. seg n is the child within the family to which the elements are to be written.
+A value of 1 is for the first child, 2 for the second, and so on.